rOzzy1987/MiniLathe-GearCalc/README.md

 ### General
 There are a few features that are important to mention:

-- On each page that contains a datagrid with gear setups you'll find an illustration of your mini lathe geartrain.
-This is not 100% precise, but you can see what the selected setup should look like, if there are any gears colliding with smething.
+- On each page that contains a datagrid with gear setups you'll find an illustration of your mini lathe geartrain displaying the selected gear setup.
+This is not 100% precise, but you can see what the selected setup should look like, if there are any gears colliding with something.
+The algorithm is trying to eliminate combinations the wouldn't work, but it may have some edge cases when it doesn't succeed.
 - On each data grid
 	- you can set a gear setup as favorite so you don't have to find it again each timeyou need it
 	- you can print the data grid as a standalone document